phoenixnap/terraform-provider-pnap/docs/resources/public_network.md

 * `ip_blocks` - A list of IP Blocks that are associated with this public network.
     * `public_network_ip_block` - The assigned IP Block to the public network.
         * `id` - The IP Block identifier.
+        * `cidr` - The CIDR notation of the IP block.
+        * `used_ips_count` - The number of IPs used in the IP block.
+* `ra_enabled` - Boolean indicating whether Router Advertisement is enabled.
+Only applicable for Network with IPv6 Blocks.